Skip to main content

 Step 8 — Maintain canonical state

-Day-to-day commands you will run as you edit .agents/ content or rotate tools:
+Day-to-day commands you will run as you edit .hatch3r/overrides/ content or rotate tools:

 CommandWhen to run

-npx hatch3r syncAfter editing anything inside .agents/.
-Re-generates all tool outputs from the canonical state.
+npx hatch3r syncAfter editing anything under .hatch3r/overrides/ or upgrading hatch3r.
+Re-generates all tool outputs from bundled canonical content + your overrides.

-npx hatch3r statusDrift check — does any generated file differ from what canonical would produce?
+npx hatch3r statusDrift check — does any adapter-output file differ from what hatch3r would regenerate now?

-npx hatch3r validatePre-commit / CI structural check — frontmatter, cross-references, content compliance.
+npx hatch3r validatePre-commit / CI structural check — frontmatter, cross-references, content compliance on bundled content + your overrides.
 Exit 0 means clean.

 npx hatch3r configReconfigure platform, tools, MCP servers, features, or content selection — fully interactive.